 Mid-Florida Tree Service

-I wrote "love / hate" because some see it as an attractive addition to their trees and others would stop and just about nothing to remove it.
+I mentioned love and hate because some see these plants as an attractive addition to their oaks while others find it unsightly, an eyesore, and would do just about anything to remove it.

-It isn't parasitic.
-It is an epiphyte and takes nothing from it's host.
+It isn't parasitic, like mistletoe.
+It is an epiphyte, or air plant, taking nothing from the host.

-The growth of Spanish moss on a healthy tree will be limited just by the shade cast by the tree's leaves and branches, reducing the amount of light available for photosynthesis.
+The growth of epiphytes on healthy trees will be limited by the shade that the tree canopy casts, leaving less light available for photosynthesis.

-If there's a tree in decline, there might be overgrowth that should be thinned to allow the tree an opportunity to recover.
+A tree in decline might experience overgrowth that needs to be thinned, allowing the host tree an opportunity to recover.

-Bromeliad removal for aesthetics alone is discouraged because the process of removal can cause damage to the tree.
+Bromeliad epiphyte removal for pure aesthetics is discouraged.
+The process of removal can damage the tree.

-When moss removal is the right choice, Mid Florida Tree Service will clear out a portion of the Spanish moss, but will limit this work to ensure the overall health of the tree.
-Moss spraying options exists, but the cost is high, the process is slow, and the moss makes a mess on your lawn.
+In those uncommon instances where Spanish moss removal is the right choice, Mid Florida Tree Service will clear out just enough Spanish moss, but will limit this work to preserve the overall health of the tree.
+There are moss spraying options, but the price is high, the process slow, and the moss leaves a mess on your lawn.